arot-devs/eagle-export/README.md

 - The core functionality resides in `src/eagle_exporter/core.py`.
 - The CLI is in `src/eagle_exporter/cli.py`.
 - The library uses `click` for the command line, `pandas` for data manipulation, and `datasets` for pushing to Hugging Face.
+- Image processing is handled using Pillow (PIL).

 ### Building and publishing